-Rowan University is a comprehensive state-designated research institution with approximately 14,000 students.
-Its main campus is located in Glassboro, N.J., 20-miles southeast of Philadelphia, and it has a branch campus and medical school in Camden and a second medical school in nearby Stratford.
-Rowan is the second university in the country to offer M.D. and D.O. medical-degree granting programs.
-The School of Osteopathic Medicine has a faculty practice plan that serves approximately 200,000 patients in Southern New Jersey.
-The institution is also home to the South Jersey Technology Park, which fosters the translation of applied research into commercial products and processes.
-Its business incubator also supports that mission.
-The University boasts eight colleges-Rohrer College of Business and colleges of Communication and Creative Arts, Education, Engineering, Graduate and Continuing Education, Humanities and Social Sciences, Performing Arts, and Science and Mathematics-and has been called upon by the state to create a College of Health Sciences.
+Rowan University is a comprehensive state-designated research institution with approximately 15,000 students.
+Its main campus is located in Glassboro, N.J., 20-miles southeast of Philadelphia and it has a branch campus and medical school in Camden and a second medical school in nearby Stratford.
+The University boasts seven colleges-Rohrer College of Business and colleges of Communication and Creative Arts, Education, Engineering, Humanities and Social Sciences, Performing Arts, and Science and Mathematics.